-The spectacle of the Aurora Borealis, better known as the Northern Lights, is nature’s original light show in the Northern Hemisphere.
+The spectacle of the Aurora Borealis, better known as the northern lights, is nature’s original light show in the Northern Hemisphere.
 The natural phenomenon brightens dark winter nights and draws thousands of spectators into the Arctic Circle every winter.
 Onlookers can appreciate anything from an ethereal green glow on the horizon to animated cherry streaks across the sky.
 It’s a superb spectacle you won’t forget.
 For many people adding this to their bucket list is a must.
 It is one of nature’s most spectacular phenomenon that always causes excitement and wonder among those who have never seen it before.
 Anyone hoping to catch a glimpse needs to head to hotspots to increase their chances of viewing it.
-Since there are a lot of countries to see the Northern Lights, let us answer that all-important question; Where are the best countries to witness this magnificent spectacle for you to best plan your trip accordingly?
+Since there are a lot of countries in which to see the northern lights, let us answer that all-important question; Where are the best countries to see the northern lights?

 Norway is best known for its magnificent scenery and stunning fjords.
 But that's not all this Scandinavian state has to offer.
-Regarded as the happiest country in the world in 2017, Norway is undoubtedly one of the most popular and greatest countries to witness the Northern Lights.
+Regarded as the happiest country in the world in 2017, Norway is undoubtedly one of the most popular countries to witness the northern lights.
 Only a limited amount of places on earth offer better ways to witness the aurora borealis than Norway.

 Are you planning to visit Iceland soon ?
 Don’t forget to book your private Northern Lights Adventure with us .
 Check our website for more details #iceland #icelandnorthernlights #whyiceland #wheniniceland #traveliceland #visiticeland #aroundiceland #icelandicnorthernlights #auroraborealis #icelandtravel #icelandtour #icelandtrip #icelandtourism #icelandstopover #icelandphoto #icelandtoday #northernlights #northernlightsiceland #icelandprivatetours #icelandpremiumtours #igersiceland #ig_iceland

-Witnessing the Northern Lights is the highpoint when visiting Iceland, that’s why it is the biggest attraction when visiting this country.
+Witnessing the aurora is the highlight when visiting Iceland.
 This phenomenon attracts everyone from professional photographers to global tourists.
-Again, like all areas, the best locations have a mixture of the right weather (not cloudy, dark skies), no light pollution, scenic areas, accessible.
-Iceland is the perfect cruise destination for discovering the unexpected where the nature is rugged and beautiful and the culture is rich and appealing.
+Again, like all areas, the best locations have a mixture of the right weather (not cloudy, dark skies), no light pollution, scenic areas and are accessible.
+Iceland is the perfect cruise destination for discovering the unexpected where nature is rugged and beautiful and the culture is rich.

-Greenland is the world’s largest island which is covered with ice sheets and with a population of approximately 56,000 what better way to experience the night sky illumination of the Northern Lights than in Greenland.
+Greenland is the world’s largest island which is covered with ice sheets, and with a population of approximately 56,000, what better way to experience the night sky illumination of the northern lights than in Greenland.
 Global tourism in Greenland is growing.
-Tourists travel not only to see the artic destinations, but increasing numbers come to witness the northern lights.
+Tourists travel not only to see the Arctic destinations, but increasing numbers come to witness the northern lights.

-Scotland is well known for the Loch Ness monster, however, this may be a surprise to you but certain areas of Scotland also lie at the same latitude as Stavanger in Norway, so you’re in with a good chance of spotting the ‘dancing lights’ on a trip to Scotland.
-With longer periods of darkness, autumn and winter seasons are probably the best chance to witness the Northern Lights.
+While Scotland is well known for the Loch Ness Monster, it may come as a surprise to know that certain areas of Scotland also lie at the same latitude as Stavanger in Norway, so you’re in with a good chance of spotting the dancing lights on a trip to Scotland.
+With longer periods of darkness, autumn and winter seasons are probably the best times to witness the northern lights.
 Head to the countryside to avoid light pollution from towns and cities to increase your chances of seeing them.
 Furthermore, Scotland has some amazing sightseeing locations for travellers.
 From trekking to cycling, a true land of paradise for all travel and nature lovers.

-The northern lights, or aurora borealis, is a unique display visible from a number of locations, with the world’s second-biggest country Canada offering some incredible locations to see the Northern Lights.
+The northern lights is a unique display visible from a number of locations, with the world’s second-biggest country, Canada, offering some incredible locations to see the phenomenon.
 Canada has a lot to offer tourists.
 Visitors never fail to be dazzled by the landscapes the country has to offer, all the more come winter nights when breath-taking displays fill the skies with colour.
 It is the winter climate that captivates so many visitors each season who are drawn to explore this fascinating country.
 Canada is a prime destination for viewing the northern lights, particularly between the months of October and March.

 Create memories that you will never forget as you take a cruise through icy seas to witness this magnificent sight.
 From colourful maritime villages to spectacular snow-covered mountain ranges, your journey will lead you to discover some of the most remote and impressive corners of the Earth.